hong-nvidia/usd-keyframe-generation/README.md

 ])
 ```

-Next, we create an OmniGraph with a GraphNode that defines the animation curve
+Next, we create an OmniGraph with a GraphNode that defines the animation curve:

 ```
 og_prim = stage.DefinePrim('/World/PushGraph', 'OmniGraph')